NYPL/engineering-general/standards/technical-approach.md

 A proof of concept MUST NOT go to production.
 The expectation is that a proof of concept is a rough draft built using mock data and may not include the cleanest or most maintainable code.
 If possible, it is recommended to implement a solution that _only_ runs locally & in a separate repository with a name that includes `proof of concept` in the title OR in a feature branch that is left unmerged.

+## TAD Template

+The TAD template can be found in the Google Drive NYPL template gallery.
+Select it in Google Docs using `File > New > From template gallery` and make sure you're on the `NYPL` tab.
+Navigate to the `NYPL` section header and the TAD template will be in the list.

+The TAD template includes several sections that serve as a guide for getting started.
+Feel free to add or reformat sections as you see fit.
+Take a look at the [examples](#tad-examples) below for inspiration.

+Writers should start by stating the problem and goals in a couple of sentences or paragraphs and then add an architectural summary of the problem at hand as it relates to the existing code base or infrastructure.
+For features that involve deep understanding of the underlying infrastructure and/or changes to an architectural pattern, this section can be quite long and include many sub-sections.
+See the [DAM — Virtual Reading Room, Phase 1A TAD](https://docs.google.com/document/d/1c9f2lxb8-ANWdMxcLIej_bN87muSfP7WkLs7zS3BWOc/edit#heading=h.kutc298lyner) as an example.

+If there are multiple options to weigh before proposing a final recommendation, each option should include a description and a list of pros and cons.

+Writers should consider multiple layers of the technical stack in the TAD: backend, frontend, APIs, infrastructure (devops), and security concerns, for example.
+If you're unsure about any of these sections, reach out for help from your Tech Lead or engineering peers for help.
+Talking with other teams, i.e. devops, frontend, or backend, is also encouraged throughout the writing process.

+The recommendations section should clearly state the final recommended approach alongside a summary or list of any other recommendations discussed throughout the TAD.

+The next steps section can be a short summary or list of next steps that need to be taken.
+This section does not need to include links to Jira tickets.

 ## Process

 All TADs MUST follow this process to be approved, at which point JIRA tickets can be created and development work can start.

-1. An engineer is assigned a ticket to write the TAD and the ticket MUST be tagged with `tech-approach`
+1. An engineer is assigned a ticket to write the TAD and the ticket MUST be tagged with `tech-approach`.
+Assigning points to a TAD-writing ticket can be challenging.
+Generally a TAD is given 5 or 8 points, depending on the complexity of the feature and if a [proof of concept](#proof-of-concepts) is necessary.
 2. The assigned developer should collect as much information from the BRD, stakeholders and any other relevant information sources and write the TAD.
-It is recommended to time box the first draft of the TAD-writing phase to one sprint (2 weeks) so as not to lose context or momentum on the problem at hand.
-If a [proof of concept](#proof-of-concepts) is deemed necessary, then this may extend the TAD-writing phase by an additional sprint.
+It is recommended to time box the TAD-writing process to one sprint (2 weeks) so as not to lose context or momentum on the problem at hand.
+To make this happen, it is recommended to complete a _first_ draft within one week in order to get peer feedback sooner, especially on major challenges and avoid wasting 2 weeks writing about an insufficient approach.
+Oftentimes the various iterations, including format fixes, corrections, expansions, and summaries, can take longer than expected.
+If a [proof of concept](#proof-of-concepts) is deemed necessary, then this may extend the TAD-writing phase by an additional week or sprint, depending on the feature or project.
-3. The TAD MAY be circulated at this point for feedback within a team or stakeholders for further input/feedback.
+3. The TAD MAY be circulated at this point for further feedback within a team or stakeholders for further input/feedback.
 Posting the drafted TAD in a public channel is a good way to start receiving feedback.
 Scheduling a meeting to review the draft with team members is another option.
 It is recommended to set clear expectations about how long the TAD will be open for comments and discussion from team members and when that window is considered closed.
 4. When ready for review the Engineering Leadership Team (ELT) should be notified, the TAD uploaded to the shared TAD Google Drive (see below), and the associated JIRA ticket moved to the `Under Review` column
-5. The TAD MUST be reviewed by at least one ELT member with subject area knowledge, and SHOULD be reviewed by two members (see review process below)
-6. If approved, in Step 5 the TAD MUST be sent to the Director of Engineering for final approval.
-With final approval the associated JIRA ticket is moved to `Done`
-7. If approved, specific tickets MUST be created to execute the work as described in the TAD
+5. The TAD MUST be reviewed by at least one ELT member with subject area knowledge, and SHOULD be reviewed by two members (see review process below) 6.
+If approved, the TAD MUST be sent to the Director of Engineering for final approval.
+7. With final approval the associated JIRA ticket is moved to `Done`.
+Specific tickets MUST be created to execute the work as described in the TAD.

 ### Review Process